-For all other formal complaints where the Respondent is a student at the time of the alleged conduct, the grievance process as outlined below applies:
+For all other formal complaints under this policy which do not meet the requirements in Section IX.B.1.a, where the Respondent is a student at the time of the alleged conduct, the alternative grievance process as outlined below applies.
+The alternative grievance procedure is coordinated by the Chief of Staff (or their designee).